oddcod3/Phantom-Evasion/README.md

 ## New: Custom Encoder

-New multibyte xor encoder with C decrypter stub compatible with msfvenom and custom payloads
+New multibyte xor encoder with C decryption stub compatible with msfvenom and custom payloads

 ## New: Powershell payload support